ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       !
 WHERE:

-      ! io in which search and flush for all engines is performed type(adios2_io), intent(in) :: io
+      !
+IO in which search and flush for all engines is performed type(adios2_io), intent(in) :: io

+      ! error code
+      integer, intent(out) :: ierr

 * :f90:`subroutine adios2_remove_variable` remove an existing variable from an IO object